-These awesome socks are my top pick for many reasons.
+These awesome Physix Compression Socks are my top pick for many reasons.
 I love that they let your feet and legs breathe, and they do wash well.
 I really wish they came in more sizes though so that you could guarantee a better fit!

 - These socks come in 9 different colors, which means you can show your personality